-This course will develop students' skills and techniques necessary for using statistical information effectively in the journalism.
-Data collection, analysis and interpretation data are essential skills for journalists in the 21st Century, especially those who cover scientific and technical subjects.
-Students will scrutinize techniques used in previously published projects and will also analyze data on their own, evaluating and producing tables, charts and diagrams using a variety of basic desktop software, web tools and basic scripting and programming.
+This course will develop students' skills and techniques necessary for using statistical information effectively in the and interpretation data are essential skills for journalists in the 21st Century. especially those who cover scientific and technical subjects.
+Students will scrutinize techniques used in previously published projects and will also analyze data on their own, evaluating and producing tables, charts and diagrams using a variety of basic desktop software, web tools and basic scripting and programming